 Alex's award-winning work spans private commissions to public artwork and commercial products.
 His hands-on approach to design combined with his understanding and compassion of traditional crafts as well as the latest technologies renders his pieces relevant and original whilst having the appeal and depth of the handmade.

 "There isn't a day that goes by where I don't have a sketchbook to hand.
 Inspirational moments come without warning and for me they manifest themselves in a visual form.
 This sketch is an abstract visual of an upcoming project of a spiral staircase.
 Setting the scene for the sort of thing I'd like to achieve, next to it, to the right, are more technical understandings of how to approach the problem.
 These will underpin the abstract vision and lay foundations informing how the whole thing will come together."

 Alec Doherty, illustrator

 Alec specialises in bold character-based illustration, creating clever compositions that combine strong primary colours for clients including Byron Burgers, Whistles and the Guardian.
 His hand-rendered illustrations are often manifest as objects and installations, from murals and large scale sculptures, to carefully-constructed woodcut figures.
 He’s even created label designs and pump clips as part of his ongoing partnership with small-batch beer growing company, Partizan Brewers.

 "Me and my dog Barbara went down to the south coast over the weekend.
 We did a bit of walking and sightseeing.
 I used the sketchbook to draw some other dogs and their owners we saw on our trip going about their business.
 I rendered these folks using my favourite horadam gouache with a chunky brush and a 4B pencil."

-If you're feeling suitably inspired to start cutting, pasting, sketching and painting then peruse our sketchbooks and personalise your own here.
+If you're feeling suitably inspired to start cutting, pasting, sketching and painting then peruse our plain paper notebooks and personalise your own here.